department-of-veterans-affairs/vets-website/src/applications/check-in/pre-check-in/README.md

 - `check_in_experience_translation_pre_check_in_enabled` : Enables or disables translation
   - when to sunset: once we have successfully tested this feature in production with users
 - `check_in_experience_lorota_security_updates_enabled` : Enables or disables DOB log in instead of last 4 of SSN
+  - when to sunset: once we have successfully tested this feature in production with users and the backend has fully switched over
+- `check_in_experience_edit_messaging_enabled` : Enables or disables edit messaging.
-  - when to sunset: once we have successfully tested this feature in production with users and the backend has full switched over
+  - when to sunset: once we have successfully tested this feature in production with users and the backend has fully switched over
-  -

 ### How to test this?

 Each feature should have unit tests and e2e tests.